CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

     Thread-Safe Operations: Utilizing threading and locks to ensure smooth concurrent operations.
     SQLAlchemy Database Support: Keep track of all your positions and trade history with a robust SQLite database.
     Debugging and Database Printing: Want insights into what's happening behind the scenes?
-    Toggle the DEBUG and PRINT_DATABASE options to see the magic unfold.
+    Toggle the DEBUG and PRINT_DATABASE options to see the stored database information print out.

 But Wait, There's More!